-SQUARE ENIX announced in March, 2018 that the company was going to launch their first ever idol game IDOL FANTASY.
+SQUARE ENIX announced in March 2018 that the company was going to launch its first-ever idol game IDOL FANTASY.

 The group performed pop/rock music however, they never got the opportunity to release a single or an album before the game ended distribution in 2019.

 The five piece group Rush! consists on Kento Hama (leader), Yuto Uemura, Makoto Furukawa, Toshiki Masuda and Yusuke Kobayashi.
 Their songs were marketed as being powerful and having an underlying battle vibe.

 Although the group was announced in February 2018, they haven’t released any music.

 stirRhythm was the main unit in Starry Palette, a mixed media project developed by DMM GAMES.